 5 Stories From Your Childhood to Share With Your Kids

 It might be an epic trip to Disney World, a weekend of camping, or simply the Saturday you drove to the city to go to the big movie theater.
 Find a memory of the time you shared joy and connection with your family over an outing together, and share the tale with your children.

 Ask your kids what kinds of things they like to do as a family.
 Ask them if they have ideas for excursions you could take now.
-You might look on the Internet at pictures of the kind of place that you went and look for pictures of places you might go together in the future.
+You might look on the Internet at pictures of the kind of place that you went to and look for pictures of places you might go to together in the future.

 Your First Day of School

-Many of us remember a first day of school.
+Many of us remember the first day of school.
 Maybe it was a milestone, like your first day of high school.
 Or maybe it was a particular year where you really loved your new outfit or the special school supplies you got.
-Tell you child how you felt about going, what the school was like, what people you remember meeting, and any other details that stand out in your mind.
+Tell your child how you felt about going, what the school was like, what people you remember meeting, and any other details that stand out in your mind.

 Ask questions about your child’s feelings about school.
 If you homeschool or unschool, think of special ways you can commemorate learning milestones.

 Some of your strongest childhood memories may be associated with a particular season of the year.
 Maybe it’s swimming in the summer, raking leaves in the fall, hot chocolate in the winter, or the rainy days of spring.
 Tell your child what your favorite season of the year was when you were a child.
 Build up a tale of all the things you did during that season.
 Imagine new things together that you can do right now.
 Ask about your child’s favorite season, and make plans to build new memories.